Front Squat Push Press

 Notes

-If you’re unable to front squat with a jerk rack position, get as close as possible, and shift the position as you reach the top of the squat so you’re able to transition smoothly into the press.
+If you’re unable to front squat with a jerk rack position, get as close as possible, and shift the position as you reach the top of the squat so you’re able to transition smoothly into the pressing motion.

 Purpose